 2. Bob Dylan, ‘Tin Angel’

 A mysterious combination of Western drama and ageless ballad, this is one those great narrative songs Dylan has written throughout his career, where the more the story progresses the less certain we are of where we may be or where we’re headin’.
 One chord, nine minutes – these single chord songs tend to run longer, because once the mood and the groove are there, why stop?

 1. Faust, ‘It’s a Rainy Day (Sunshine Baby)’

-Not on Spotify, but it simply cannot be left out (and the video is perfect).
-A thumping beat complemented by thumping piano, a repeated nonsense vocal line like a deadpan nursery rhyme, scratchy guitar, some swirling electronica, and it just goes on and on, until the sublime saxophone figure at the end.
+Not on Spotify [update: it now is], but it simply cannot be left out (and the video is perfect).
+A thumping beat complemented by thumping piano, a repeated nonsense vocal line like a deadpan nursery rhyme, scratchy guitar, some swirling electronica, and it just goes on and on, until the sublime saxophone line at the end.
 The epitome of the one-chord song, in which the music is reduced to its bare bones yet flourishes at the same time.
 It’s a lesson in listening.

 All of the above, bar the Faust number, I have brought together on one Spotify list dedicated to the stubborn perversity of the one chord song.
 If you know of other examples, drop me a line and I’ll add them to the list.
 Equally, if there’s a song here that has slipped in a second chord in the hope that we won’t notice, do say, and I’ll have it removed.
 The purity must be maintained.

 Update (December 2023): Faust’s album So far is now on Spotify, including the track ‘It’s a Rainy Day (Sunshine Baby)’.
 This has been added to the playlist.